Beta8397/FreightFrenzy71b/README.md

   - The GyroSensor class now supports the MR Gyro Sensor.
   - Users can access heading data (about Z axis)
   - Users can also access raw gyro data (X, Y, & Z axes).
-  - Example MRGyroTest.java op mode included.
+  - Example MRGyroTest.java op cacheMode included.
  * Improved error messages
   - More descriptive error messages for exceptions in user code.
  * Updated DcMotor API
- * Enable read mode on new address in setI2cAddress
+ * Enable read cacheMode on new address in setI2cAddress
  * Fix so that driver station app resets the gamepads when switching op modes.
  * USB-related code changes to make USB comm more responsive and to display more explicit error messages.
   - Fix so that USB will recover properly if the USB bus returns garbage data.